stephtr/experiment-framework/Readme.md

 <img src="Assets/ExperimentSettings.png" alt="Screenshot of the ExperimentSettings" height="288">

 ### ExperimentStatusBar
-Shows a statusbar which displays all loaded components and their state:
+Shows a statusbar which displays all loaded components and their state (double click to reload a component):

 <img src="Assets/ExperimentStatusBar.png" alt="Screenshot of the ExperimentStatusBar" height="40">